Circling Back

 My grand plan to get to the Rat.
 I asked a carer who has a friend put there if she could drive me out there, help me with PC (Personal Care) and drive us home again so I could do all the things and cover her travel.
 She said, “We’ll work something out!”

 To cut a long story short this translates as I got tickets, and a month or so out from the event when trying to lock in a commitment she was heckers busy.
 And I was left trying to put a band aid on a bullet wound.
 Trying to find a way out there without doing a tram and a train with a walking stick one-handed and a small suitcase, for a few hours.
 I had hoped to see Gay Silver Fox’s home.
 He only buys houses over 100 years old and renovates them.
 I’ve seen two or the three houses he’s owned.
 And had been prepared to sleep on his couch, if need be, to make it all work.
 I had hoped to visit two sisters while out there.
 My friends I rarely get to see, they are sisters.
-I had wanted to deliver care packers.
+I had wanted to deliver care packages.
 Bottles of prepared bolognaise, Portuguese tarts, panettone, Anzac cookies.
 I just mean, Nona was coming to town and she doesn’t mess around.
 Look at that, I’m a poet.

 Closer to the date, stressed and anxious trying to solve the logistical nightmare of what was to be a nice country adventure to start the comedy season, and a few calls to Gay Silver Fox and he rang on the Wednesday before to ask where we were with the plans.
 I’d managed to plan to taxi out there, half price taxi would have been pricey however, in for a penny in for a pound!
 Gotta, make it work and I’d secured my Sunday carer to drive out, do my PC and drive us home again on my funding.